-Click on the images help you identify an Chinkapin oak.
+Click on the images help you identify a chinkapin oak.

 Form

-Height can reach 80' to 100' with a diameter of 36" (the average size of Minnesota trees is often smaller than this, however); open-grown trees have short trunks with many branches that form a wide, well-rounded crown; forest-grown trees are tall with narrow crowns.
+Height can reach 80 to 100 feet with a trunk diameter of 36 inches.
+The average size of chinkapin oaks in Minnesota is often smaller.
+Open-grown trees have short trunks with many branches that form a wide, well-rounded crown.
+Forest-grown trees are tall with narrow crowns.

 Bark

-Thin, light gray; on old trunks it is broken on the surface into thin, loose, silvery white flakes.
+Young bark is thin, light gray.
+Bark on old trunks is broken on the surface into thin, loose, silvery white flakes.

 Leaf

-Simple, alternate on stem, 4" to 7" long; crowded at the ends of the branches, leaves taper gradually toward the tip and have coarsely pointed teeth; upper surface smooth and yellow green, lower surface pale downy; turns red or brownish orange in autumn.
+Simple, alternate on stem, 4 to 7 inches long; crowded at the ends of the branches.
+Leaves taper gradually toward the tip and have coarsely pointed teeth.
+Upper surface is smooth and yellow green; lower surface is pale and downy.
+Leaves turn red or brownish orange in autumn.

 Fruit (seed)

-Stemless or short-stemmed acorn, usually less than 3/4" long; occurs singly or in pairs; enclosed for one-half or less of its length in a rather shallow bowl-shaped cup.
+Stemless or short-stemmed acorn, usually less than 3/4 inch long; occurs singly or in pairs; enclosed for one-half or less of its length in a rather shallow bowl-shaped cup.

 Range